 You’ve selected the shape, style, flavor and filling for your wedding cake.
-Now it’s time to decide how to ice your cake.
-Consider the frosting the finishing touch for your confectionery whether it’s a classic tiered cake or individual cupcakes you serve your wedding guests.
+Now it’s time to decide on the type of cake icing.
+Consider the frosting for the wedding cake the finishing touch for your confectionery whether it’s a classic tiered cake or individual cupcakes you serve your wedding guests.
 Having an outdoor wedding?
 Remember, avoid icings that melt like butter cream or spoil like whipped cream.

 Looking for your wedding cake to present an elegant, polished look?
 Request a Rolled Fondant icing.
 The sweet frosting, made of sugar, corn syrup and gelatin is rolled out in sheets like a pastry crust.
 Then it is carefully draped over the cake before being smoothed to fit the cake’s contours.
 You’ll pay more for rolled fondant than butter cream, but it may be worth the extra expense.
 Caution: Avoid refrigerating rolled fondant.
 That means a rolled fondant won’t work with on wedding cakes with ingredients that must stay on ice like a whipped cream or custard filling.

 This meringue based icing is created by beating sugar and egg whites that then dries to a very hard plaster-like finish.
 Cake designers favor the soft paste icing because it requires no refrigeration.
 That way they can make in advance intricate decorations like bows and lace patterns and put them on the wedding cake when it’s ready.

 Usually a mixture that includes powdered sugar, cornstarch, water and gelatin, or another hardening substance.
 Gum paste is sometimes called Pastillage or roll-out icing.
 The thick, paste, when rolled out, works like malleable clay allowing bakers to create life-like fruits, ribbons and flowers.
 Caution: While the miniature decorations made with gum paste look artistic and enticing, they don’t taste great.